man27382210/tutorial-graphql/docs/play/compare.md

 | Schema check | Build time (require) | option                               | Do it yourself...                                       |
 | Subscription | websocket            | websocket                            | hmmmmm....                                              |

-Not sure when will Relay (Modern) start to support other Client Framework even Relay community offically announce they have plan to do that.
+Not sure when will Relay (Modern) start to support other Client Framework even Relay community officially announce they have plan to do that.

 Previous tutorial show us how different between Relay and Apollo, most comment on community is Relay is not easy for beginner

 ## Server Requirement
 ## Setup environment
 ## Query
-## Mutaition
+## Mutation
 ## Cache
 ## Conclusion